 As a general rule, it’s a good idea to keep images as small as possible because loading large images will slow a site down.
-However, they should never be uploaded with a smaller size, in pixels, than the size at which they will be displayed.
-For example, if an image is 600px wide but it is enlarged to stretch across the full width of the screen then it will look terrible.

 About 10 months ago I wrote a blog post, “A Simple Page Layout with the WordPress Block Editor”, as an exercise to compare using just the block editor versus using the block editor plus one of a couple of plugins; Stackable and Kadence Blocks.
-I concluded that:

 I decided to make a very brief video demonstrating some basic methods used when building a page with the WordPress block editor.

 Some time ago, I wrote a blog post giving instructions for adding a row of image links to a WordPress website.
 The methods I described should still work, but now that the new WordPress block editor (a.k.a.
 “Gutenberg”) has been released, I would expect it to be easier to carry out this task without using the plugins I had looked at before.